Slavic Native Faith: Meryan Rodnovery

 Meryan Rodnovery is a movement present in the Russian regions of Ivanovo, Kostroma, Moscow, Vladimir, Vologda, Tver, and Yaroslavl.
 It consists in the establishment of an ethnoreligious identity among those Russians who have Meryan ancestry; Merya are Volga Finns fully assimilated by East Slavs in the historical process of formation of the Russian ethnicity.
 It is primarily an urban phenomenon and its adherents are Russian-speakers.

 Various organisations have been established in the late 2000s and 2010s, including Merjamaa and Merya Mir (Меря Мир, "Merya World").
 In 2012 they presented their official flag.
 The scholar Pavel A. Skrylnikov notes that a salient feature of the movement is what he defines "ethnofuturism", that is to say, conscious adaptation of Merya heritage to the forms of modernity, in a process of distinction and interaction with Russian Native Faith.
-He says that Meryan Native Faith is mostly Slavic Native Faith whose concepts, names and iconoraphy are Finnicised.
+He says that Meryan Native Faith is mostly Slavic Native Faith whose concepts, names and iconography are Finnicised.
 Meryan Rodnovers also rely upon the uninterrupted traditions of the Mari Native Faith; on 27 September 2015, they organised a joint Mari-Merya prayer in the Moscow region.
 The cult of a Meryan mother goddess is being built upon the festival of the female saint Paraskevi of Iconium, on November 10.
 Also, Saint Leontius of Rostov is appropriated as a native god.